Richard Wawro: Works

 Wawro worked in the unusual medium of wax oil crayon, specialising in landscapes and seascapes that were acclaimed for their highly detailed and dramatic images of intense depth and colour.
 He used no models, but drew from images seen only once, such as in books or on television; his phenomenal memory enabled him to recall where he drew each picture and to date it precisely in his mind.
 Although possessing perfect recall, he often added his own touches to the images.
 He was particularly inspired by light, and the tones he used to capture light and shadows are considered masterly.

+A collection of nine of Wawro's drawings was featured on an episode of BBC's Antiques Roadshow, filmed at Thirlestane Castle and broadcast on 22 September 2024.
+Wawro's brother gave some biographical information.